 The dazzling mosaics and frescoes in the former Church of the Holy Savior in Chora are considered to be among the finest Byzantine artworks in the world.
 Most of the mosaics, in 50 panels, depict scenes from the New Testament and date from the 14th century.
 They are in splendid condition, having been plastered over when the church became a mosque in the 16th century and not uncovered until the 1940s.
 "Chora" comes from the Greek word for countryside; the original church here was outside the city walls that were built by Constantine the Great, but at the beginning of the 5th century AD Theodosius built new fortifications to expand the growing city, which brought the church inside the walls.
 The current edifice is believed to have been built in the 12th century.

 The modern entrance is off to the side of the church but it's best to head straight to the original front doorway, in the outer narthex.
-Here, a large mosaic of Christ Pantocrator bears the phrase "I am the land (Chora) of the Living."
+Here, over the entrance, a large mosaic of Christ Pantocrator bears the phrase "I am the land (Chora) of the Living."
 This door leads to the inner narthex, where you can see the mosaic of Theodore Metochites, a kind of Byzantine prime minister, presenting the church to Christ.
 Metochites was responsible for the restoration and redecoration of the church after the damage wrought by the Fourth Crusade.
 To the left is a series of mosaics depicting the early life of the Virgin, based on the apocryphal gospel of St. James: moving clockwise, the series starts at the far end with her parents, Joachim and Anne, her first steps, her service in the temple, her marriage to Joseph, and, finally, the Annunciation.
 Above in the dome are the ancestors of the Virgin.
 The story continues in the outer narthex with the infancy of Christ, starting again at the far left end with the journey of Mary and Joseph to Bethlehem.
 It continues clockwise around the outer narthex, with the Nativity, the wise men before Herod, and the flight to Egypt.
 At the far right end is the massacre of the innocents, which continues gruesomely over several scenes, with the cycle ending with the return from Egypt and the presentation of the young Jesus in the temple.
 The ceiling vaults show various scenes from the ministry of Christ, including his temptation by the devil, the multiplication of loaves, and the transformation of water into wine.
 These continue in the south side of the inner narthex, with scenes of Christ healing the sick and a vast wall mosaic, known as the Deesis, which depicts Christ and the Virgin, along with two tiny imperial figures.

 Fodor's Trip Planning Ideas